 6.3.2 Current Secondary Market Trading: There is currently no secondary market trading of transmission rights on the SoCalGas or SDG&E system because no such rights exist.

-6.3.3 Electronic Trading System Provisions: SoCalGas will institute a system of electronic trading of backbone transmission-rights in a secondary market as described below.
+6.3.3 Electronic Trading System Provisions: SoCalGas will make its best effort to contract with a Third Party Service Provider (TPSP) and have in service by October 1, 2001, a platform for anonymous storage and transmission-rights trading.
+SoCalGas will make available from April 1, 2001, and will be the only mechanism it is required to provide, until storage trading service is available from the TPSP, a platform for storage rights trading.
+SoCalGas will institute a system of electronic trading of backbone transmission-rights in a secondary market as described below.
 SDG&E will not do so pursuant to this Settlement Agreement because it does not establish such rights on the SDG&E system.
-SoCalGas will facilitate a voluntary and anonymous secondary market trading system for firm backbone transmission capacity as part of its sole-source contract with ALTRA, and subject to the terms of that contract.
+SoCalGas will facilitate a voluntary and anonymous secondary market trading system for firm backbone transmission capacity as part of its sole-source contract with a TPSP , and subject to the terms of that contract.
 The following provisions will apply:

-6.3.3.1 Firm transmission capacity by receipt point will be included on the electronic trading platform.
+6.3.3.1 Storage and firm transmission capacity by receipt point will be included on the electronic trading platform.

-6.3.3.2 ALTRA and SoCalGas will establish the process for reporting assignments, and ALTRA will provide the screens and trading platform.
+6.3.3.2 TPSP and SoCalGas will establish the process for reporting assignments, and TPSP will provide the screens and trading platform.

-6.3.3.3 ALTRA will notify SoCalGas of the capacity assignment upon completion of a trade and SoCalGas will adjust its records accordingly and issue a new authorized nomination number to the assignee.
+6.3.3.3 TPSP will notify SoCalGas of the capacity assignment upon completion of a trade and SoCalGas will adjust its records accordingly and issue a new authorized nomination number to the assignee.

-6.3.3.4 ALTRA will post on its electronic trading platform a summary of the completed transactions, listing the amount of capacity, the receipt point (for transmission), transaction price and the term of the assignment.
+TPSP will post on its electronic trading platform a summary of the completed transactions, listing the amount of capacity, the receipt point (for transmission), transaction price and the term of the assignment.
 Customer names will not be provided.

+If SoCalGas is unable to contract with and have in place by October 1, 2001, we will continue to seek the services of a TPSP and unless and until a TPSP is provided, the services of a TPSP to provide a platform for entities to advertise, post and confirm, transmission-rights and storage rights trading, SoCalGas will offer thereafter a system on GasSelect that provides advertising and posting and confirmation of transmission and storage-rights trades for the remainder of the term of the settlement.

-6.3.4 Trading Fees: A monthly subscription fee is required if the customer does not already subscribe to ALTRA.
-A smaller fixed subscription fee will be made available for those entities who only want to use ALTRA for capacity trading, and not commodity trading.
-ALTRA will charge a transaction fee to both the buyer and seller.
-SoCalGas will receive fifty percent (50%) of the transaction fees to cover its ongoing costs and services.
-The fifty percent received by SoCalGas will be subject to the provisions of Section 1.6 of Part I (Introduction) of this Settlement Agreement.
+6.3.4 Trading Fees: .
+A smaller fixed subscription fee will be made available for those entities who only want to use TPSP for capacity trading, and not commodity trading.
+TPSP will charge a transaction fee to both the buyer and seller.
+SoCalGas will make its best effort to receive a percentage of the transaction fees to cover its ongoing costs and services.
+The percentage received by SoCalGas will be subject to the provisions of Section 1.6 of Part I (Introduction) of this Settlement Agreement.